The Diefenbaker Canada Centre is recruiting!

 - Ability to problem solve effectively in an independent manner

 - This position requires flexibility and may include weekend shifts.
 Some in-province travel may be required, including overnight stays out of town.
+These are relevant only in the event that the Centre re-opens during the work term and community programming can resume.

 - The ability to communicate in French (written and oral) would be considered an asset.